These are 8 Columbus area parks and playgrounds that are great for toddlers and younger kids!

 2. Jeffrey Mansion and Park, Bexley

-This park area at Jeffery Mansion in Bexley is perfect for toddlers!
+This playground area at Jeffery Mansion in Bexley is one of the best parks in Columbus for toddlers!

 The toddler area here is completely fenced in, making it a perfect little play area just for the younger crowd!
 There is tunnel to crawl through, a dinosaur slide and a play house.